shawntmeyer/AVDClientKiosk/Windows 10/README.md

 # Introduction
-This folder contains a script and supporting artifacts to configure a Windows 10 operating system to act as a custom AVD Client kiosk.
-The custom configuration is built with a combination of:
+This folder contains a script and supporting artifacts to configure a Windows operating system to act as a custom AVD Client kiosk.
+The custom configuration is built with a varied combination of:
 - A Shell Launcher configuration applied via the Assigned Access CSP WMI Bridge.
 The shell launcher configuration varies depending on the 'AutoLogon' and 'AVDClientShell' parameters as follows:

 | AVDClientShell | AutoLogon | Resulting Configuration |